VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View: Experiments

 \subsection{Few-Shot Learning Results}

 The proposed text-only interface allows us to use large language models as reasoners without updating their weights or fusing image representations.
-The prompt consists of a short task description and two in-context examples (2-shot).
-The examples are full text sequences for randomly selected navigation instances in the training set.
-The plots in Figure~\ref{fig:llm_inference} show that performance scales with parameter count as expected.
-The $\act{forward}$-baseline reveals that OPT~\cite{zhang2022opt} can barely compete with this baseline yielding nonsensical predictions, even at model sizes of 65~billion parameters.
-The LLaMa model family on the other hand shows substantial navigation skills reaching 45.7 and 48.7 key point accuracy (KPA) on Touchdown and Map2seq, respectively.
-However, this KPA score only translates to task completion (TC) rates of 1.6 and 2.5, revealing that the model is not able to consistently predict correct actions throughout the whole navigation trajectory.
-The only few-shot LLMs that achieve substantial TC rates are GPT-3 and GPT-4~\cite{OpenAI2023GPT4TR}.
+The prompt consists of a short task description and two in-context examples~(2-shot).
+The examples are full text sequences along the gold route for randomly selected navigation instances in the training set.
+The two plots in Figure~\ref{fig:llm_inference} show that performance scales with parameter count and varies across model families.
+The $\act{forward}$-Only baseline reveals that OPT~\cite{zhang2022opt} can barely compete with a basic heuristic, even at a model size of 65~billion parameters.
+LLaMa~\cite{touvron2023llama} and especially LLaMa-2~\cite{touvron2023llama2} show promising navigation skills reaching 48.3 and 57.7 key point accuracy~(KPA) on Touchdown and Map2seq, respectively.
+However, this KPA score only translates to task completion~(TC) rates of 2.1 and 3.2, revealing that the model is not able to consistently predict correct actions throughout the whole navigation trajectory.
+Mistral-7b performs on par with a LLaMA-2 model twice its size, but also fails to score task completion rates significantly higher than 3.
+The only few-shot LLMs that achieve substantial TC rates are GPT-3, GPT-4~\cite{OpenAI2023GPT4TR} and Mixtral~\cite{mistralAI2023mixtral}.
 As listed in Table~\ref{tab:results}, VELMA-GPT-4 achieves the best results for the 2-shot setting.
-It reaches 44\% and 77\% of the TC rate reported for the previous state-of-the-art model ORAR\textsuperscript{*}~\cite{schumann-riezler-2022-analyzing} which is a seq-to-seq model that has direct access to image features and was trained on the full training set.
-In contrast, the GPT models act as a blind agent that solely relies on observation descriptions produced by the verbalizer.
+It reaches 44\% and 77\% of the TC rate reported for the previous state-of-the-art model ORAR\textsuperscript{$\spadesuit$}-ResNet which is a seq-to-seq model that has direct access to image features and was trained on the full training set.
+In contrast, the LLMs in our work act as a blind agent that solely relies on observation descriptions produced by the verbalizer.
 This is remarkable because LLMs are not explicitly trained to experience embodiment in a visual environment.
 This is emergent behavior unearthed by verbalizing the VLN task.
-We also observe that the GPT models use the $\act{turn\_around}$ action in appropriate ways, even when the in-context examples do not demonstrate the usage of it.
+We also observe that GPT-4 invokes the $\act{turn\_around}$ action in useful ways, e.g. to return a few steps when it notices that it went past the described goal location.
 This emphasizes the effectiveness of intuitive communication with the environment.